Virginia State

 The student will develop consumer skills by

 Examining basic economic concepts (such as scarcity and opportunity cost) and their relation to product prices and consumer spending.
-Lesson – What are Incentives?
+Lesson – Carrots, Sticks, and Your Wallet – All About Incentives

 Lesson – What is Opportunity Cost?